 Facts

-• In 1928, Mrs. Donoghue (plaintiff) went to a café with a friend who bought her a ginger beer in an opaque bottle.
+• In 1928, Mrs. Donoghue (the claimant) went to a café with a friend who bought her a ginger beer in an opaque bottle.

 • After drinking some of the beer, she discovered a decomposing snail in the bottle, which made her ill.

-• She sued Mr. Stevenson (defendant), the manufacturer, for damages.
+• She sued Mr. Stevenson (the defendant), the manufacturer, for damages.

 Issues